-Recent clinical experiences have demonstrated the efficacy of PMMA membranes in the removal sFLC for the treatment of myeloma kidney in patients requiring RRT.
+Recent clinical experiences have demonstrated the efficacy of PMMA membranes in the removal of sFLC for the treatment of myeloma kidney in patients requiring RRT.

 Due to their excellent biocompatibility, the PMMA FILTRYZER series are the membranes of choice for performing the first hemodialysis treatments on incident patients and to treat patients with low tolerability towards conventional membranes.
 The PMMA FILTRYZER series offer a personalized dialysis, based on the individual needs of each patient.

 HIGH BIOCOMPATIBILITY AND CLINICAL TOLERABILITY

 FILTRYZER B1-H and B3-A series are the reference standards for biocompatibility and clinical tolerance.

 The B3 is a low-flux membrane designed for conventional hemodialysis (HD).
 This membrane has a slightly anionic surface.
 Numerous studies have demonstrated the very low complement activation and a better removal of β2-microglobulin.
 The B3 is suggested for patients who need a mild hemodialysis, for example elderly patients or patients initiating hemodialysis.